trixiahorner/honeyport/README.md

 ![run script](https://github.com/trixiahorner/honeyport/blob/main/images/honey4.png?raw=true)
 <br>

 5. Now let's see if the honeyport triggers.
-Remember, we need to make a full connection, so run netcat and disconnect
+Remember, it need to make a full connection, so run netcat and disconnect
 ```
 nc 127.0.0.1 1025
 ```